 Product page optimization

 Compare different app icons, screenshots, and app previews on your App Store product page to find out which resonate with people most.
-You can test up to three alternate product page versions against the original, view the results in App Analytics, and set the best performing version to display to everyone on the App Store.
+Test up to three alternate product page versions against your original, view the results in App Analytics, and set the best performing version to display to everyone on the App Store.

 iPhones side-by-side comparing different versions of The Coast app’s product page.